Edit a SharePoint agent

 You can customize the agent's identity by specifying its branding and purpose.
 Under Identity, give the agent a new name, describe the purpose of the agent and how to use it.

-Specify knowledge sources
+Edit an agent: Specify its knowledge sources

 You can specify knowledge sources of the SharePoint agent beyond the current SharePoint site.
 Under Sources, you can add or remove SharePoint sites, document libraries and files.